 Application 3.
 Predictive Modelling

-Predictive Models are one of the most sophisticated applications of Mobile Location Data for retail clients with forecasting models.
+Predictive Models are one of the most sophisticated applications of MLD for retail clients with forecasting models.
 Predictive models using MLD are closely analyzed and measured toward the purpose of the user; i.e. often understanding network performance.

 MLD is both a highly powerful, yet highly nuanced dataset.
 As previously stated, its best applications are observed when the user and the audience of the data understand its context, limitations, and applicability to their business problem.